Semidefinite programming relaxations for linear semi-infinite polynomial programming: Abstract

 \section{Abstract}

 This paper studies a class of so-called linear semi-infinite polynomial programming (LSIPP) problems.
 It is a subclass of linear semi-infinite programming problems whose constraint functions are polynomials in parameters and index sets are basic semialgebraic sets.
-When the index set of an LSIPP problem is compact, a convergent hierarchy of semidefinite programming (SDP) relaxations is constructed under the assumption that the Slater condition and the Archimedean property hold.
-When the index set is noncompact, we use the technique of homogenization to equivalently convert the LSIPP problem into compact case under some generic assumption.
-Consequently, a corresponding hierarchy of SDP relaxations for noncompact LSIPP problems is obtained.
-We apply this relaxation approach to the special LSIPP problem reformulated from a polynomial optimization problem.
-A new SDP relaxation method is derived for solving the class of polynomial optimization problems whose objective polynomials are stably bounded from below on noncompact feasible sets.
+We present a hierarchy of semidefinite programming (SDP) relaxations for LSIPP problems.
+Convergence rate analysis of the SDP relaxations is established based on some existing results.
+We show how to verify the compactness of feasible sets of LSIPP problems.
+In the end, we extend the SDP relaxation method to more general semi-infinite programming problems.

 {\bf Key words} \, linear semi-infinite programming, semidefinite programming relaxations, sum of squares, polynomial optimization